 Limited Liability Company (LLC)

 A Limited Liability Company (LLC) is its own entity, responsible for its own debts and liabilities.
-This structure protects the personal assets of the owners, which are referred to as members.
-This is the most popular business structure we file because of its versatility and ease of long term filing requirements
+This structure protects the personal assets of the owners (members).
+This is the most popular business structure because it provides the structural simplicity of a sole proprietorship or partnership with many of the protections of a corporation.
+An LLC also allows for varying tax strategies, although generally are taxed exactly like a sole proprietorship or partnership.